PVC Roofing Repair, Install & Replacement Services

 How Is PVC Roofing Repaired?

 While PVC roofing is resistant to most common types of roofing damage, your roof will need repairs from time to time.
 Seam shrinkage is the most common issue with PVC roofs, but even this issue is easily resolved with reattachment, patches, and resealing.
+If you end up getting extensive hail and storm damage, roof insurance claims are our specialty, so feel free to reach out if you were affected by recent storms.

 Patches are the go-to fix for PVC roofing problems, but we may also replace fasteners, vents, flashing, or other roof components as necessary.
 There’s no roofing repair our experienced crew can’t handle.
 We approach all damage with a unique approach and avoid cookie-cutter repairs that may just temporarily mask the problem.
 You can count on us for lasting solutions.
 Our team will arrive fast and resolve any issues just as quickly.